Sergeant pilot

 A sergeant pilot was a non-commissioned officer who had undergone flight training and was a qualified pilot in the air forces of several Commonwealth countries before, during and after World War II.
 It was also a term used in the United States Army Air Forces, where they were commonly called flying sergeants.
-After World War II, non-commissioned pilots began to be phased out and today all air force pilots are commissioned officers.

 Germany

-Enlisted pilots of the rank of unteroffizier (corporal) and above made up a considerable portion of German fighter aces in World War I. NCOs who scored large numbers of aerial victories were often commissioned.
+Enlisted pilots of the rank of unteroffizier and above made up a considerable portion of German fighter aces in World War I. NCOs who scored large numbers of aerial victories were often commissioned.
 A notable example was the trio of sergeant pilots dubbed the Golden Triumvirate; Otto Konnecke (35 victories), Fritz Rumey (45 victories), and Josef Mai (30 victories).
 Their combined victories came to almost half of all victories scored by the third most successful fighter squadron of the war, Jagdstaffel 5.

 United Kingdom and Commonwealth

 In Commonwealth air forces, a sergeant pilot could be promoted to flight sergeant pilot and warrant officer pilot.
 Many went on to be commissioned.
 Royal Air Force sergeant pilots were redesignated pilots IV, III or II, and flight sergeant pilots were redesignated pilots I between 1946 and 1950, when the old ranks were restored.
 Warrant officer pilots were redesignated master pilots in 1946, and this was retained after 1950.
 There were still master pilots flying helicopters with the Royal Air Force until at least 1979, but all RAF pilots must now be commissioned officers.

 Other ranks may still qualify and operate as pilots in the British Army Air Corps.
 Until 2022, personnel had to hold the rank of lance corporal or above to apply for pilot training and were promoted to acting sergeant on completion of their training.
 Since 2022, privates have been permitted to apply for pilot training.